 Recognise forwarded messages

-According to WhatsApp, “Messages with the "Forwarded" label help you determine if your friend or relative wrote the message or if it originally came from someone else.
+That is where the "Forwarded" label comes into play.
+“That will help you determine if your friend or relative wrote the message or if it originally came from someone else.
 When a message is forwarded from one user to another more than five times, it's indicated with a double arrow icon.”

 Find out where it came from